 Asset Class Estimated Useful Life

-Buildings 10-50 years
+Buildings 10-100 years

-Machinery and Equipment 2-25 years
+Machinery and Equipment 2-30 years

-General Infrastructure 10-50 years
+General Infrastructure 10-75 years

-- I. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets, resources whose use is limited by external parties or statute, and endowment and other restricted investments. - J. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability that will not be paid within the next fiscal year.
+- H. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
+Resources that are not available for current operations and are reported as restricted include resources restricted for the acquisition or construction of capital assets and resources whose use is limited by external parties or statute. - I. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability that will not be paid within the next fiscal year.